readium/ts-toolkit/navigator/docs/epub/Decorations.md

 }
 ```

-Because `isActive` is not set, tapping a search result falls through to normal navigation — no observer needed.
+Because no observer is registered for this group, tapping a search result falls through to normal navigation.

 ## Complete Example — Custom Template (Sidemark)